Florida Speedy Trial Rules

 The failure to comply with the recapture provisions of the rule should prompt the accused to file a motion for discharge with the trial court.
 See Fla.
 R.Crim.
 P. 3.191(p)(3).

 Rule 3.191(o) prohibits the state from circumventing the remedial provisions of the speedy trial rule by entering a nolle prosequi and later refiling charges after the speedy trial period has expired:

 (o) Nolle Prosequi; Effect.
 The intent and effect of this rule shall not be avoided by the state by entering a nolle prosequi to a crime charged and by prosecuting a new crime grounded on the same conduct or criminal episode or otherwise by prosecuting new and different charges based on the same conduct or criminal episode, whether or not the pending charge is suspended, continued, or is the subject of entry of a nolle prosequi.

 Fla.
 R.Crim.
 P. 3.191(o).
-Under this rule, when the prosecutor enters a nol pros, the speedy trial period continues to run.
-Thereafter, the State may not refile charges based on the same conduct after the period has expired.
+Under this rule, when the prosecutor enters a nol pross, the speedy trial period continues to run.
+After that, the State may not refile charges based on the same conduct after the period has expired.
 In other words, the window of recapture is not available to the state for any charge filed after the speedy trial period runs.

 Prohibition for Termination by Voluntary Dismissal Before Charges Filed

 The prohibition against filing charges after speed trial runs also applies to situations when the prosecution is terminated by a voluntary dismissal before an indictment or information is filed.
 This might occur in a DUI case when the defendant is arrested, and the state announces that it will bring no action before formal charges are brought by the filing of an information or indictment.